Loading

 Answer

 All food will be kosher throughout the weekend.
 The facility is able to accommodate dietary restrictions, and there is separate staff responsible for ensuring that specific meals are made allergen-free.
-When you RSVP, please be sure to tell us about true food allergies/restrictions so that we can let the venue know.
 The facility is nut-aware.
+We have passed along all reported allergies to the venue.
+When you arrive, please identify yourself to the staff so they can get you what you need.

 Question